05 - About the Open Energy Ontology#

 1. BFO basics#

 The OEO uses the formal structure and design principles of the Basic Formal Ontology (BFO).
-The more familiar you are with BFO, the better you can contribute to the development process.
+The more familiar you are with BFO, the better you will be able to contribute to the OEO development process.

 This video tutorial (78 min) provides an overview and introduction to BFO.
 Building Ontologies with Basic Formal Ontology